7smd7/fetch-irancell/README.md

 # fetch-irancell
-it's my webdriver project that used for sell irancell internet
+it's my webdriver project that used for sell irancell internet. even you can controll it with telegram.